November 2024

 Now, thanks to a new five-year, $5 million Health Equities Resource Communities (HERC) grant from the MCHRC, UMSON will build on that success through the West Baltimore Reducing Inequities in Cardiovascular and Mental Health Collaborative — Stronger Together (RICH 2.0) initiative.

-“We’re just so thrilled to have all of you join us today as we celebrate the kickoff of the West Baltimore RICH Collaborative 2.0,” said Yolanda Ogbolu, PhD ’11, MS ’05, BSN ’04, NNP, FNAP, FAAN, the Bill and Joanne Conway Dean of the University of Maryland School of Nursing, at the press conference.
+“We’re just so thrilled to have all of you join us today as we celebrate the kickoff of the West Baltimore RICH Collaborative 2.0,” Yolanda Ogbolu, PhD ’11, MS ’05, BSN ’04, NNP, FNAP, FAAN, the Bill and Joanne Conway Dean of the University of Maryland School of Nursing, said at the news conference.
 “This is an initiative that is dedicated to reducing health disparities in cardiovascular health and mental health.

 “Heart disease stands as the No. 1 killer in Baltimore, with high blood pressure being a significant risk factor and contributor of heart disease,” continued Ogbolu, who serves as principal investigator on the grant.
 “Despite these alarming statistics, we know that many of our residents in West Baltimore have high blood pressure, and many of them don’t know that they have high blood pressure.
 It is hiding in plain sight.”